Serbia travel guide

 Earthquakes

-Serbia lies in a seismically active zone, and earth tremors are common.
+There is a risk of earthquakes in Serbia, and earth tremors are common.
 Serious earthquakes are less frequent but can occur.
 The US Federal Emergency Management Agency has advice on what to before, during and after an earthquake.

 Before you travel check that: